tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 <compare>
 <james {% include timecode %}>

-Carrie has a crush, you see, on the high school heartthrob, tommy. and like many a gay boy and girl in their high school years, he is completely unattainable, until he's not. until he's suddenly interested in Carrie, a predicament both thrilling and terrifying.
+Carrie has a crush, you see, on the high school heartthrob, Tommy. and like many a gay boy and girl in their high school years, he is completely unattainable, until he's not. until he's suddenly interested in Carrie, a predicament both thrilling and terrifying.
 How many queer high schoolers have been in that position?
 Having a crush on a boy or girl, thinking there's no way that they could possibly be into you, that they're most likely straight.
 Approaching them romantically may even end in violence, especially in the 1970s, when the book and movie came out.
 This can easily be placed on most high schoolers who feel like they don't fit in but, it's particularly salient for queer kids.

 I myself had a crush in junior high, we'll call him "Dan".
 He knew I was gay and seemed relatively accepting. but the ever-existing caveat "but I'm not gay, so you know, don't try anything" always hovered over the friendship.
 I knew there was no chance.
 And then, one night, my friends and I were having a movie night.
 Six of us were piled into my room watching Bram Stoker's Dracula, itself full of queer imagery.
 And while most everyone had spread out around the room, Dan and I ended up in my bed.
 A single bed with barely enough room for me, let alone another six foot soccer player.
 He didn't seem to mind though.
 Nothing happened between us, of course, but knowing that my straight best friend was okay practically cuddling with me made me pretty happy.